 Nevertheless, the officers called someone on the phone and some minutes later another white van arrived.
 According to the respondent, this van and the officers who drove it were the same as the ones who had returned them earlier in the evening.
-The group was loaded inside this closed prisoner transport van which then drove for what was said to be around 5 minutes, until they arrived in a spot near to the Serbian border (approximate location: 45.055519, 19.097421).
+The group was loaded inside what was described as this closed prisoner transport van which then drove for what was said to be around 5 minutes, until they arrived in a spot near to the Serbian border (approximate location: 45.055519, 19.097421).

 Once again, the respondents were called out of the van one by one.
-When the first of them came out, he was ordered to took off the shoes, gloves, hat and the jacket.
+When the first of them came out, he was ordered to take off the shoes, gloves, hat and jacket.
 An officer invited the respondent to get closer in an apparently friendly way, putting his arm around his shoulders and telling what the respondent remembered being:

 “Come next to me my friend, we will bring you back to Serbia.”